First Steps Starting a Premium Themes Business

 Pick a Niche

-I started doing Ghost themes and then converted them to WordPress, this path helped me get up and running quickly than I would start directly with WordPress, and here is the reasons for me to go with Ghost first:
+I started doing Ghost themes and then converted them to WordPress, this path helped me get up and running quicker than I would start directly with WordPress, and here are the reasons for me to go with Ghost first: